Are you someone who doesn’t like beets too much in spite of its numerous health benefits? Do you have high blood pressure?

 The good news is that hypertension may be a choice.
 You can take of the pressure if you concentrate your diet around unprocessed plant foods.
 Clean eating points you already in the right direction.
 In that context especially red beets have shown promising results in a number of studies.

-- A study published in the Nutrition Journal in 2012 proved that beets are a rich source of dietary NO3 which is converted into nitric oxide in our body.
+- A study published in the Nutrition Journal in 2012 proved that beets are a rich source of dietary nitrate (NO3) which is first converted into nitrite (NO2) with the help of our oral bacteria and then into nitric oxide (NO) in our stomach.
 Nitric oxide helps to dilate and relax our blood vessels, improve blood flow and lower blood pressure.
 The study found that drinking one glass of beet juice could lower systolic blood pressure by an average of 4-5 points in men.
 The lowered blood pressure stayed stable up to 24 hours after drinking.
 These results could be repeated in another study published in the medical journal “Hypertension,” in April 2013.

-- Another study from 2008 proved that, drinking a little more than 2 glasses (500 ml) of beet juice per day might be enough to control a high blood pressure.
+- Another study from 2008 proved that drinking a little more than 2 glasses (500 ml) of beet juice per day might be enough to control high blood pressure.
 (2)

-- And here is another study from 2015 that demonstrated that a glass of beet juice lowered systolic blood pressure by over 8 points (3).
-That’s an effect equivilant to some anti-hypertensive medications.
+- And here is another study from 2015 that demonstrated that a glass of juice lowered systolic blood pressure by over 8 points (3).
+That’s an effect equivalent to some anti-hypertensive medications.

 I could go on with additional studies but I don’t want to bore you…